 - Distributing fully signed documents to all the appropriate internal and external stake holders.

-- Manage and maintain own case files, recording work all work-in-progress on a contracts database.
+- Recording and maintaining all your work-in-progress on a contracts database.

 Candidates must be studying towards an undergraduate law degree and have studied modules in commercial law, including Law of Contract and Law of Tort.